 What to do if your child is being bullied.

-This week (12th-16th) it’s Anti-Bullying Week.
-The theme this year is ‘Choose Respect‘.
-A third of children have reported being bullied in the last 12 months, and it’s important that bullying is stopped altogether.
+40% of children have reported being bullied in the last 12 months, with 6% being targeted daily, it’s important that bullying is stopped altogether.
 Some parents might not know what to do or what to say when they find out that their child is being bullied.
 Further down, you will see some advice so that parents know what steps to take if they find out their child is being bullied.

 There are several pieces of advice which tell you what to do when you find out that your child is being bullied: